Selena Gomez Makes Series Of Cryptic Posts On Instagram, Some Fans Think It’s A Message To Justin Bieber

 “Justin and Selena are not in contact right now, but that hasn’t stopped him from keeping an eye on her Instagram.
 He doesn’t follow her, but he still checks her page and her last few posts have got him all twisted.
 She’s been promoting her video for ‘Back to You’ and posting certain lyrics from the song that make it seem like she’s still thinking about Justin, or at least that’s how Justin is taking it.”

-While Selena and Justin called their relationship quits and there has been nothing to suggest the two were getting back together, Jelena fans are holding on to hope that the two could find their way back to each other and the flame could be re-kindled.
+While Selena and Justin called their relationship off, and there has been nothing to suggest the two were getting back together, “Jelena” fans are holding on to hope that the two could find their way back to each other and the flame could be re-kindled.